Strategic Plan 2012-2015

 - Conducting seminars and webinars that highlight the Institute’s expertise.

-- Releasing a quarterly State of the Sector Report measuring key indicators of the economic health of the nonprofit sector in San Diego (to be launched Dec.
-2011).
+- Releasing a quarterly State of the Sector Report measuring key indicators of the economic health of the nonprofit sector in San Diego.

 - Ensuring our website and social media optimally showcase the work of the Institute.